Samsung/tizen-docs/docs/application/dotnet/guides/app-management/widget-viewer.md

 - [Widget Application Guide](../applications/widget-app.md)
 - [Widget Management Guide](./widget-control.md)

-Platform applications preinstalled in the Tizen image provides few simple widgets: `Gallery`, `Music Player`, `Contacts`.
-To check installed widgets application in your Tizen image you can use sdb tool and **pkginfo** commandline interface.
+Platform applications preinstalled in the Tizen image provides few simple widgets such as `Gallery`, `Music Player`, and `Contacts`.
+To check installed widgets application in your Tizen image, you can use sdb tool and **pkginfo** command line interface.

 To open device/emulator shell use sdb tool: